MaxPleaner/socket_helpers/README.md

    end
  ```

 - the first argument of `websocket_response` can be a single record or an array. _It cannot be a query_.
-The second can be either `create`, `destroy`, or `update`.
+The second can be either `create`, `destroy`, or `update` (these values hard-coded into the app.
 The receiver-hooks for these events are automatically created by the javascript client.

 ---